Janis-Rullis-IT/pc-server/ubuntu/MS-teams.md

 ## Empty interface

-The interface may be empty and "You haven't got a team or a similiar message" may appear even if the registration may be completed.
+The interface may be empty and "You haven't got a team" or a similiar message may appear even if the registration may be completed.

 ### Solution